 Help your team continuously deliver software at a faster pace and with lower risk, while improving efficiency and collaboration between all teams that participate in release processes.
 Set up continuous integration builds for your app that run with every check in.
 Multi-platform build agents support Android, iOS, Java, .NET, and other applications.
-Easily load test your apps and provision test environments.
+Easily provision test environments.
 Track when the quality is sufficient to release to the customer.

 Azure Pipelines, and Build & Release in TFS, help you automate the deployment and testing of your software in multiple environments.
 With it, you can either fully automate the delivery of your software all the way to production, or set up semi-automated processes with approvals and on-demand deployments.

-As your team grows, your tools will grow with you.
+As your team grows, your tools grow.
 You can easily add teams which can focus on their set of backlog stories.
 Each team you create gets access to their set of dashboards, Agile planning tools, and other collaborative tools.

-Once you've signed up for Azure DevOps Services or installed TFS, you'll want to get familiar with the web portal and working in the user and admin contexts.
+Once you've signed up for Azure DevOps Services or installed Azure DevOps Server, get familiar with the web portal and working in the user and admin contexts.